-Key Characteristics: Sponsorships vs. Charitable Contributions Characteristic Sponsorship Charitable Contributions Promotional in nature Yes No Payee must be a not-for-profit organization (501(c)(3) or similar designation) Yes (except for Exhibit and Displays) Yes (but only 501(c)(3) organizations are eligible) Pfizer must receive a "tangible benefit" Yes No Payment can be made to an individual HCP or private practice group No No Tickets or invitations received as a result can be offered to Healthcare Professionals No No Agreement documenting terms and conditions of Pfizer funding Yes (agreement must clearly indicate the "tangible benefit") Yes
+Key Characteristics: Sponsorships vs. Charitable Contributions Characteristic Sponsorship Charitable Contributions Promotional in nature Yes No Payee must be a not-for-profit organization (501(c)(3) or similar designation outside the U.S.) Yes (except for Exhibit and Displays) Yes Pfizer must receive a "tangible benefit" Yes No Payment can be made to an individual HCP or private practice group No No Tickets or invitations received as a result can be offered to Healthcare Professionals No No Agreement documenting terms and conditions of Pfizer funding Yes (agreement must clearly indicate the "tangible benefit") Yes